Uber gives drivers sick pay and benefits

 The insurance and compensation package will be available to all Uber drivers and Uber Eats delivery couriers across Europe.

+"I'm highly suspicious - is this a revamp, is this another bite of the cherry to make themselves look caring.
+What's the story here?" said Steve Garelick, regional organiser for the gig economy and transport for GMB union.

+James Farrar, chair of the United Private Hire Drivers branch of the IWGB union, told the BBC: "This is not nearly enough.
+We have statutory rights under the law.
+What Uber has given us are cosmetic benefits that can be taken away at any time."

-This announcement comes before an appeal hearing at Westminster Magistrates Court on 25 June, where a judge will decide whether Transport for London (TfL) should renew Uber's private hire operating licence in London.
+Uber's announcement comes before an appeal hearing at Westminster Magistrates Court on 25 June, where a judge will decide whether Transport for London (TfL) should renew Uber's private hire operating licence in London.

 TfL withdrew Uber's operating licence in September on the grounds of "public safety and security implications".

-Uber was allowed to continue operating in the city while it appealed against the decision.
+Uber has been allowed to continue operating in the city while it appealed against the decision.

-Mr Khosrowshahi said that while Uber drivers enjoyed the flexibility of part-time work, they wanted protection against unforeseen events.

-"Drivers have also told us they want more security and peace of mind - life's ups and downs such as an injury, sickness or having a baby should not come with all of the additional financial stress," he said.

-Starting from today, Uber will provide drivers with a range of insurance coverage and compensation resulting from accidents or injuries that occur while they are working, as well as protection for "major life events" that happen whether the driver is on a shift or not.
+Uber said it will provide drivers with a range of insurance coverage and compensation resulting from accidents or injuries that occur while they are working, as well as protection for "major life events" that happen whether the driver is on a shift or not.

 Analysis: Rory Cellan-Jones, technology correspondent